Evolving Self Confidence:

 across the whole range of anxiety disorders and the final 'disorder' diagnosed is often one relating to the most frequent or strongest set

 of symptoms shown.
-Many people are actually diagnosed as having a number of anxiety disorders!
+Some people are actually diagnosed as having a number of anxiety disorders!

 When we look at the backgrounds of large numbers of people with anxiety and depression problems, they are often strikingly similar in many